 If you want advice book in for a a Free Consultation now.

 There are two ways to be eligible for a Partner Visa.
 They are based on either a de facto relationship, or a married relationship (de jure).

 Both pathways usually involve a two-stage process; a provisional partner visa stage and a permanent partner visa stage.
 When you lodge the provisional partner visa stage you are automatically applying for the permanent partner visa stage.

 After the initial two-year period, you may be granted a permanent visa if you are able to provide evidence of your ongoing genuine relationship and live together or only live apart only on a temporary basis.

 De Facto Visa

-De facto visas make up less than 15% of partner visa applications and are the most difficult of the 3 types of partner visas to have approved.
+De facto visas make up less than 15% of partner visa applications and are the most difficult of the partner visas to have approved.
 De facto visas have a tricky element to them as the “12-month rule” is applicable, which means you need to prove you have been in a relationship with your partner for 12 months PRIOR to the lodgement of your visa.

 However, the good news is that if you register your relationship in Australia, you can be exempt from the 12-month requirement (but you still need to prove that you are living together).
 The benefit of registering as a de facto relationship also means that you are legally recognized as a couple under state law.
 Unfortunately, you can only register your relationship in selected states in Australia